Alluxio/alluxio/docs/en/api/POSIX-API.md

 alluxio.job.worker.threadpool.size=64
 ```

-### Cache Configuration
+### Cache Tuning

 When Alluxio system (master and worker) can provide metadata/data cache to speed up the metadata/data access of Alluxio under storage files/directories,
 Alluxio FUSE can provide another layer of local metadata/data cache on the application nodes to further speed up the metadata/data access.

 Alluxio FUSE can provide two kinds of metadata/data cache, the kernel cache and the userspace cache.
 Kernel cache is executed by Linux kernel
 and metadata/data are stored in operating system kernel cache.
 Userspace cache is controlled and managed by Alluxio FUSE process
-and metadata/data are stored in user configured location (process on-heap memory for metadata, ramdisk/disk for data for now).
+and metadata/data are stored in user configured location (process memory for metadata, ramdisk/disk for data).
 The following illustration shows the layers of cache — FUSE kernel cache, FUSE userspace cache, Alluxio system cache.

 <p align="center">